lake-wg/edhoc/draft-ietf-lake-edhoc.md

 +------------------------------------------------------------------>|
 |                             message_1                             |
 ~~~~~~~~~~~
 {: #fig-error2 title="Example of an Initiator supporting suites 5, 6, 7, 8, and 9 in decreasing order of preference, and a Responder supporting suites 8 and 9 but not 5, 6 or 7.
 The Responder rejects the first message_1 with an error indicating support for suites 8 and 9 (in any order).
 The Initiator also supports suites 8 and 9, and prefers suite 8, so therefore selects suite 8 in the second message_1.
-The initiator prepends in SUITES_I the selected suite 8 with the more preferred suites in order of preference, in this case suites 5, 6 and 7, to mitigate a potential attack on the cipher suite negotiation."}
+The Initiator prepends in SUITES_I the selected suite 8 with the more preferred suites in order of preference, in this case suites 5, 6 and 7, to mitigate a potential attack on the cipher suite negotiation."}
 {: artwork-align="center"}

 # Compliance Requirements {#mti}